Race Dates – Vigor Big Cottonwood Canyon Half Marathon

 No strollers, bikes or animals are permitted onto the course due to safety regulations.
 It is also recommended that those using headphones keep the volume of their music low and wear just one earphone.
 Vigour Marathon recommends this due to the importance of being aware of other runners and medical vehicles which may be moving along the course.

-Review of Vigour Big Cottonwood Canyon Half Marathon
+Race Review – Vigour Big Cottonwood Canyon Half Marathon

 The Vigour Big Half Marathon is a fantastic choice for all those who wish to achieve their running goals in a truly stunning destination.
 You’ll run this spectacular canyon and marvel at all of its impressive rock forms, streams, creeks and sounds of wildlife.
 Many run the Vigour Big Half Marathon looking to achieve a new personal record, being that the course is mostly downhill.
 The half marathon is also highly recommended for those who are experiencing their first marathon.
 While this is a mostly downhill (and therefore quite a fast run) training is of course critical.
 The blog on the Vigour Big website sometimes offers handy training tips and schedules for those who need.